Martial Artists in the World

 • Spouse: Nina Li Chi (Present)

-Jet Li is Li Lianjie’s stage name, who’s a Chinese-Singaporean actor, director, and martial artist.
+Jet Li is Li Lianjie’s stage name, who is a Chinese-Singaporean actor, director, and martial artist.
 He has a solid background in martial arts, being a Wushu champion in Beijing and later a Wushu teacher in the Beijing Wushu Team – all before turning 19.
 The icing on the cake – Li started training just 3 years before clinching his first national championship trophy in Wushu.
 However, unable to resist the lure of action cinema, he retired from the training team at 18 and, as they say, the rest is history.

 Legacy